-Situated off the southern coast of Hoogly, Diamond Harbour is a popular weekend getaway situated near the city of Kolkata.
-This is the very spot where the Ganges takes a turn towards south to join the Bay of Bengal, and you can witness the confluence of the holy river with its final destination.
+Situated off the southern coast of Hoogly, Diamond Harbour is a popular weekend getaway from Kolkata within 100 Kms situated.
+This is the very spot where the Ganges takes a turn towards the south to join the Bay of Bengal, and you can witness the confluence of the holy river with its final destination.
 The serenity and natural beauty of this place is something rare, making it one of the most sought-after weekend destination among locals.
-You can sit back and contemplate life as you look over the scintillating stretch of the water ahead or take a leisurely walk around the banks as well.
-With its unpretentious layout and quaint atmosphere, Diamond Harbour is no less than a blank canvas where you can paint your own adventure.

 Often considered as a mere river port assisting Kolkata, Haldia has more to offer to India than just foreign trade.
 With it's rich collection of heritage locations, temples and local markets, Haldia is geared upto be the next major tourist hub of West Bengal.